shendurelab/MIPGEN/README.md

 Below is an example for getting MIPgen up and running and designing probes to EGFR, TERT and BRAF.
 The output generated from these commands is included in the repository (mipgen_example.tgz).
+A copy of the human reference genome (GRCh37, also known as hg19 in UCSC) is available at the 1000Genomes FTP site:

+ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/human_g1k_v37.fa.gz

 The file used in the example to pull out gene exons for the hg19 human reference (refGene.txt) can be downloaded here:

 http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/